MrinallU/USACO-Bronze-Collection/README.md

 or improve on mine.
 2. Just search the file of the desired solution.
 # Disclaimers
-1. Only three solutions are not completely correct, as in they only miss about 1 test case.
+1. Only three solutions only miss about 1 test case.
 The rest are all right.
-Please ignore the question rejuvenate because I have not tried that one yet.
+2. Please ignore the question revegetate.java because that one is open for people to try for themselves it is a harder question so anyone that gives me a solution different from the official one becomes a contributor!